Intrapreneurs in Finance: Creating Systemic Change from Within

 - Power dynamics: Who gets to make decisions and have a say in how finance works, and who doesn’t.

 Innovation projects can start at any of these three levels, but ultimately must always take the whole iceberg into account.
 Below are three examples of systemic innovation at each level of the iceberg.
-All are real examples from the Finance Matters Intrapreneur Community.
+All are real examples from our Finance Matters network for systemic intrapreneurs.

 - Product / service: A current account with a subscription model, rather than a business model based on collecting overdraft fees from those in financial hardship.
 Innovation is required not just at the product development level, but requires a different business model, adapting to regulation and for a shift in mindsets around how current accounts can and should create and share value with customers.